 During the research stage for your vacation, you may stumble across a lot of travel bundles on offer.
 These bundles can include plane tickets, meals, accommodation, guided tours, and many other perks or benefits you want to be included in your vacation.
 By comparing these to the costs you have already found on your own, you may be able to find a deal.
 Be diligent though!
 Sometimes, though convenient, these packages cost you more than reserving everything separately.

 8. We All Deserve A Reward Now And Then

 While they often seem like much more of a hassle than they’re worth, reward programs are a great way to get discounts or coupons for travel and other vacation costs.
 In fact, most hotels offer a free reward program.
 So for those of us who frequently travel to the same vacation destinations they are a great option to earn free perks, or eventually even get a free stay.
 We often use reward credit cards like Starwood to lock in points toward hotels each year.

 9. A Herd Of Tourists

 A lot of people are able to reduce the cost of their hotel stays by simply going as a group.
 When booking a lot of rooms at one time most hotels offer a very decent discount.
 The rule of thumb is that the bigger the group, the bigger the discount will be.
 If you’re planning a vacation for a larger group, have a look at vacation homes with a lot of rooms, they are a surprisingly great option.

 10. Use your Head

 These tips are a great place to get started when planning your vacation and cutting unnecessary hotel costs, but our last tip can apply to more than just vacation.
 You should use it in your everyday life.
-Learn to budget and be money wise.
+Learn to budget and be money-wise.
 Beware the minibar!
-Be polite to the staff, this makes it easier to request for an upgrade if you want it.
+Be polite to the staff, this makes it easier to request an upgrade if you want it.
 Think and plan well before you leave home, and you should have an amazing time that won’t empty your wallet.